dodolboks/Django-Plurk-Login/README.md

 Django Plurk Login
 ==================

-simple django plurk login apps. this apps not ready yet. please dont use it.
+simple django plurk login apps. this apps is refactored from our `Bukucinta.com <http://bukucinta.com>`_ code base and not ready yet. please dont use it.

+Created by `Ali kusnadi <http://twitter.com/dodolboks>`_

 Install
 -------